This story may contain descriptions of PTSD symptoms, discussion of child sexual abuse, and the effects of trauma.

 In May of 2017 I wrote a piece titled, This is What It’s Like to Remember What You Can’t Remember.
 I wrote it on a bit of a whim as I was just trying to make sense of my own conflicted feelings about not having memory of my childhood sexual abuse.
 It was the most difficult thing I had written at that point, and I felt nearly as much fear about publishing the story as I did about launching Healing Honestly in the first place.
 It felt so daunting because up until that point, I was the only survivor I personally knew who didn’t have clear memory of their abuse.
 I was afraid that people would think that I were a fraud for calling myself a survivor, or even worse, find out no one else felt the same way I did.

-It was impossible for me to imagine that 15 months later I would have so many other survivors in my life that I’m proud to call friends who are also struggling with the same questions of around their memory and trauma.
-It was impossible for me to imagine that 15 months later I would hear from hundreds of other survivors telling me their stories of trauma and memory and how they struggle with believability and internalized self-blame.
-And it was impossible for me to imagine that 15 months later I would have thousands and thousands of you visiting my website specifically searching for answers to their own questions about not remembering their sexual trauma and being uncertain of what that means for their survivorship and healing.
+It was impossible for me to imagine that 2 years later I would have so many other survivors in my life that I’m proud to call friends who are also struggling with the same questions of around their memory and trauma.
+It was impossible for me to imagine that 2 years later I would hear from thousands of other survivors telling me their stories of trauma and memory and how they struggle with believability and internalized self-blame.
+And it was impossible for me to imagine that 2 years later I would have thousands and thousands of you visiting my website specifically searching for answers to their own questions about not remembering their sexual trauma and being uncertain of what that means for their survivorship and healing.

 What I’ve learned from writing about not having memories of my sexual trauma